The Towering Inferno; or, 2 Hours And 45 Minutes Of Sheer Terror. Plus, Therapy.

 Much therapy followed, during which my therapist or "special talking friend", reminded me that Death Race 2000 had only been a movie, and she attempted to persuade me that Frankenstein, "Machine -Gun" Joe Viterbo, Matilda the Hun, "Calamity" Jane Kelly and Nero the Hero did not actually exist, nor did their gas-powered death traps of terror.
 Nobody was going to gun for me in the Kroger parking lot as I crossed with my mother.
 Aha, that's where she was wrong, and since she hadn't seen Death Race 2000 I once again familiarized Ms. Louise with the point system and reminded her that I was worth 70 points and my mom was worth 10 points more than my dad, so who wouldn't want to run us down?
 Hello?
 And this bone of contention was what ultimately led to the end of my therapy our friendship.

 Ms. Louise gently broke up with me during a fine summer morning, as we were strolling through the park and eating chocolate ice cream.
-Oh, she made sure to tell me it wasn't personal, we just needed "time apart" until I realized that life did not always imitate art.

 Here is my rendition of the event: